 - Consumer Behavior: Defines consumer behavior and highlights how marketing managers can utilize the information to develop effective strategies and campaigns.

 With strengthened skills and deeper marketing knowledge, Smith graduates can earn high-level positions, promotions and other professional opportunities.
-As such, earning an MBA with a marketing focus often qualifies graduates for senior management and executive roles, including:
+As such, earning an MBA with a marketing focus from an AACSB-accredited college of business often qualifies graduates for senior management and executive roles, including:

 - Brand manager